JCRC Policy Resolutions

 JCRC of Greater Washington

 The Jewish Community Council of Greater Washington has been on record for over 40 years in support of self-determination for the citizens of the District of Columbia in local affairs, and representation of District citizens in the national government equal to all other American citizens.
+During the 1970's advances were made in local home-rule, giving limited elected self-government to the District.

 Read more